Tuning bimolecular chemical reactions by electric fields

-In conclusion, we have introduced an efficient theoretical method for solving the quantum reactive scattering problem in the presence of an external field based on a hyperspherical coordinate formalism \cite{PP87,Schatz,ABC} combined with the total angular momentum representation for molecular collisions in external fields \cite{jcp10,pra12}.
-The method makes it possible to obtain for the first time numerically converged results for a three-dimensional atom-diatom chemical reaction in a DC electric field.
-Our methodology can be applied to any atom-diatom chemical reaction in a magnetic, DC electric and off-resonant microwave and laser fields.
-As a first application, we focus on the prototype chemical reaction LiF$(v=1,j=0)$ + H $\to$ Li + HF.
-Our calculations show that the strength of DC electric fields achievable in the laboratory is sufficient to induce scattering resonances that modify dramatically the total reaction probabilities, the branching ratios for reactive vs inelastic scattering and the rotational distributions of the reaction products.
-They also show that electric fields modify dramatically the rotational distributions of the products of vibrationally inelastic scattering.
-The accuracy of {\it ab initio} calculations of atomic \cite{HeRb} and molecular \cite{LiH-Li} PESs is improving rapidly, with recent state-of-the-art calculations approaching a level of precision of $<$0.5~cm$^{-1}$ sufficient for robust prediction of atom-atom scattering properties at ultralow temperatures \cite{HeRb}.
-Until such a PES is developed for Li-HF, quantum scattering simulations should be used in tandem with experimental measurements of reaction rates to refine the existing PES, as done for non-reactive collisions in the presence of external fields~\cite{HeRb,He-NH}.
-The methodology developed in this work enables accurate coupled-channel calculations on chemical reactions in external fields, thereby making possible this crucial synergy between theory and experiment.
+In conclusion, we have introduced a theoretical method for solving the quantum reactive scattering problem in the presence of an external field based on a hyperspherical coordinate formalism \cite{PP87,Schatz,ABC} combined with the total angular momentum representation for molecular collisions in external fields \cite{jcp10,pra12}.
+The method is much more efficient than the previous rigorous approach \cite{jcp08} and makes it possible to obtain numerically converged results for a three-dimensional atom-diatom chemical reaction in a DC electric field.
+The efficiency can be further enhanced by transforming away the off-diagonal $J$-blocks, or by matching to quantum defect solutions \cite{Hazra}.
+Our methodology can be applied to any abstraction atom-diatom chemical reaction in magnetic, DC electric and off-resonant microwave and laser fields.
+It can also be extended to calculations on barrierless insertion chemical reactions by changing the hyperspherical part of the treatment to the Smith-Whitten coordinates \cite{SWcoordinates}.
+The main idea of combining the field-free reactive scattering problems formulated in the $J$-representation and including field-dependent couplings between different $J$-states would still apply.

 This work was supported by NSERC of Canada.
 We are grateful to D. Ding for his expert assistance with high-performance computing.